antfu/antfu.me/pages/posts/move-on-to-esm-only.md

 [[toc]]

 Three years ago, I wrote a post about [shipping ESM & CJS in a single package](/posts/publish-esm-and-cjs), advocating for dual CJS/ESM formats to ease user migration and trying to make the best of both worlds.
-Back then, I didn't fully agree with [aggressively shipping ESM-only](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c), as the ecosystem wasn't ready, especially since the push was mostly from low-level libraries.
-Over time, as tools and the ecosystem have evolved, my perspective has shifted towards more on adopting ESM-only.
+Back then, I didn't fully agree with [aggressively shipping ESM-only](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c), as I considered the ecosystem wasn't ready, especially since the push was mostly from low-level libraries.
+Over time, as tools and the ecosystem have evolved, my perspective has gradually shifted towards more and more on adopting ESM-only.

-As of 2025, a decade has passed since ESM was first introduced.
+As of 2025, a decade has passed since ESM was first introduced in 2015.
 Modern tools and libraries have increasingly adopted ESM as the primary module format.
-According to {@wooorm}'s [script](https://github.com/wooorm/npm-esm-vs-cjs), the packages that ships ESM on npm was **7.8%** in 2021, but by the end of 2024, it had reached [**25.8%**](https://github.com/wooorm/npm-esm-vs-cjs).
-Although a significant portion of packages still use CJS, the trend clearly shows a shift towards ESM.
+According to {@wooorm}'s [script](https://github.com/wooorm/npm-esm-vs-cjs), the packages that ships ESM on npm in 2021 was **7.8%**, and by the end of 2024, it had reached [**25.8%**](https://github.com/wooorm/npm-esm-vs-cjs).
+Although a significant portion of packages still use CJS, the trend clearly shows a good shift towards ESM.

 <figure>
   <img src="/images/npm-esm-vs-cjs-2024.svg" dark:filter-invert />